whitegreen/Dalsoo-Bin-Packing/README.md

 This library does not involve other libraries, however, the example uses core.jar (https://processing.org) for a graphical interface.
 The algorithm is effective when the ratio  (number of polygons / number of the types of polygons) is small.

+The processing user needs to create “…/libraries/dalsoo/library/dalsoo.jar”, and then write “import pack.*;” to import the library.

 ![alt text](multiple.png "240 pieces of polygons are packed on 14 sheets within 27 seconds.")